 - After samples are process and data is analyzed we can meet with investigators to discuss experimental results and plan next steps.

-- We can provide verbiage for publications and grant submissions.
+- We will provide figures and language for publications and grant submissions.

 We look forward to collaborating with you!